Your browser is out-of-date!

 A Washington State Trooper pulled over a speeding Semi only to discover the driver had a mobile recording set up in his truck cab.
 Photo: Washington State Troop Patrol District 3.

-Here’s a key tip for recording in a vehicle: Do not ever record while driving!
-While this sounds like common sense, not everyone is that smart.
-Back on New Year’s Eve, 2019, Washington State Police pulled over a truck driver for doing 87 in a 70 m.p.h. zone.
-When they looked in the truck cab, they discovered a whole recording setup, complete with mics dangling from the ceiling and a laptop running Cakewalk—plus a lot of drug paraphernalia.
+If you’re going to try this, here’s one final pro tip: Do not record while driving!
+Sure, this sounds like common sense, but not everyone is that smart.
+Back on New Year’s Eve, 2019, Washington State Police pulled over a truck driver doing 87 in a 70 m.p.h. zone.
+When they looked in the truck cab, they discovered a whole recording setup, complete with mics dangling from the ceiling and a laptop running Cakewalk recording software—plus a lot of drug paraphernalia.
 While we joked in our coverage that the trucker’s favorite plug-in was iZotope De-Pothole, let’s reiterate: Cutting tracks while making tracks is a very bad idea.

 Close